Sleep Apnea Treatment in Wellington FL

 - Large neck circumference

 If you believe that you or someone you know may be suffering from any of the symptoms listed above, be sure to contact our office to discuss your concerns.
-Dr. Miller has been diagnosed with sleep apnea and is well versed in discussing it.
+Dr. Miller has been diagnosed with sleep apnea and is well equipped to discuss it.
 We will have you conduct a comprehensive questionnaire to grade the level of sleep difficulty that you are experiencing.

 Only a physician can diagnose sleep apnea.
 We work with several sleep specialists in the Western Communities and can refer you to someone in your network for a proper evaluation.